Project Highlights

 The Project covers an area of approximately 10,000 hectares and is located 25 kilometres west of Uranium City and the Company’s flagship Goldfields Project in northern Saskatchewan, and 15 kilometres southeast from Camsell Portage.
 Clean-energy hydro power stations are available within 10 kilometres of the Project to the north and regional airports are available at Uranium City and Camsell Portage.
 The Project is accessible year-round either by air (helicopter or fixed-wing), ice road (winter months) or boat/barge (summer months).

-Previous work (from the 1950’s to 2008) and historical datasets support the Project’s potential for high-grade unconformity-related, basement-hosted uranium deposits in accordance with current exploration models for these types of deposits.
+The geological setting, historical datasets and current drill results support the Project’s potential for Athabasca Basin high-grade unconformity-related, basement-hosted uranium deposits in accordance with current exploration models for these types of deposits.
 Key exploration criteria identified include:

 • Host to numerous high-grade (>1% U3O8) historical uranium occurrences.

-• Anomalous radioactivity occurring in almost all basement lithological units on the property, according to historical reports.
+• Anomalous radioactivity historically noted occurring in almost all basement lithological units on the property.

 • Historical small-scale mining at the Tena Zone - over 1,000 tons mined in the 1950’s with reported grades of 0.5% to 3% U (0.6% to 3.5% U3O8).